-The system challenge here is to develop a future network with Full Automation, which reduces and tries to eliminate any human intervention.
+• The system challenge here is to develop a future network with Full Automation, which reduces and tries to eliminate any human intervention.
 In principle, such automation can be achieved, once exact behaviour of all components is understood and expressed in a suitable model.
 In practice, however, for the highly complex and interwoven system outlined here, such a full-model description is not feasible, rendering model-driven automation and control impractical.
 For such situations, data-driven approaches leveraging powerful AI/ML systems might come to the rescue.
 One challenge here is to determine which data to use for what control aspect, using which AI algorithm.
 For example, there is a challenge that AI/ML is seamlessly applied to network control, to run automated operations of network functions, network slices, transport networks, in an end-to-end scope.
+As another example, we can consider the use of AI and machine learning for coverage hole detection and outage detection (AI and Machine learning can be used to predict the coverage hole based on MDT data and self-organise the networks, even e.g. triggering deployment of UAV base stations to improve reliability of the networks).